-I still remember my parents and grandparents always making sure that I had at least $1.00 in change when I went out somewhere in the event I needed to call them on a pay phone.
-In 1999, you could still drop a quarter and make a call from one of 2 million pay phones in the United States.
-19 years later, and only 5% of those 2 million phones remain with 20,000 of those remaining phones located in New York according to the FCC.
+I still remember my parents and grandparents always making sure that I had at least $1.00 in change when I went out somewhere in the event I needed to call them on a payphone.
+In 1999, you could still drop a quarter and make a call from one of 2 million payphones in the United States.
+19 years later, only 5% of those 2 million phones remain with 20,000 of those remaining phones located in New York according to the FCC.

 In 2018, there is a computer in every household in one form or another.
 Either a smartphone, a laptop, or the house computer.
-Now, as children are very savvy with how computers work, there will be a time when they will want to use it for entertainment, not just homework and research.
-By letting your kids go on the computer, especially when they are under the age of 10, can result in a lot of anxious parents.
+Now, as children are very savvy about how computers work, there will be a time when they will want to use them for entertainment, not just homework and research.
+Letting your kids go on the computer, especially when they are under the age of 10, can result in a lot of anxious parents.
 Why?

 Video Games Console

-For specific areas of your children’s brain, and relating to development of their coordination, memory, and even as a way to learn, computer games are, actually, very good.
-On https://www.engadget.com/2017/02/09/8-cognitive-benefits-of-playing-video-games-for-kids there are many of these benefits listed.
+For specific areas of your children’s brain, and relating to the development of their coordination, memory, and even as a way to learn, computer games are, actually, very good.
+Many of these benefits are listed in this article.

 Yes, there are certain games that you need to keep an eye on, especially those with the adult themes.
 But games like SimCity, Zoo Tycoon, and Civilization are great for general problem-solving skills.
 And, video consoles aren’t just about sitting down and getting repetitive strain injury, there are many active games that are great for kids fitness.